Strengthening Hurricane Sandy slams into Cuba

 HEADED FOR BAHAMAS

-Forecaster said the storm, moving north at 18 mph (30 kph), would cross the island within a few hours, heading toward the Bahamas, where hurricane warnings have been posted for the southeastern Ragged Islands, the central Bahamas and the northwestern Bahamas.
+Forecasters said the storm, moving north-northeast at 15 mph (24 kph), would cross the island within a few hours, heading toward the Bahamas, where hurricane warnings have been posted for the southeastern Ragged Islands.

-A tropical storm warning along the Florida east coast has been extended northward to Flagler Beach and a tropical storm watch has been issued for the northeastern Florida coast from Fernandina beach southward to north of Flagler Beach.

 The storm would maintain much of its intensity as it marches across Cuba, the hurricane center said.